trcooke/trcooke.github.io/aboutme/cv.md

 ## Professional Experience

-### Technical Reviewer, The Feedback-driven Developer: Manning (May 2025 - Present)
+### Technical Reviewer, The Feedback-driven Developer: Manning (May 2025)

 I was contacted by Manning to review this title.
-I've not seen anything like it so should be interesting.
+The review consisted of the first 4 chapters (of 9 chapters in total) which described a personal workflow for developing software, guided by the creation of an example application.
+Overall a lot of great advice.

 ### Software Architect: Axial3D, Belfast (2022 - Present)

 A deliberate shift from team leadership to technical leadership, facilitated by some strategic delegation of undifferentiated heavy lifting, allowing me to focus on enabling our team of excellent engineers, and myself, to deliver quality software into production.
 I design systems, I design interfaces between systems, I write code, I write automated tests, I engage with customers to propose technical solutions. and I am the lead implementer in the continued success of our ISO27001:2013 and ISO27001:2022 accreditation.

-### Technical Reviewer, Secrets of the JavaScript Ninja 3rd Edition: Manning (Apr 2025 - Apr 2025)
+### Technical Reviewer, Secrets of the JavaScript Ninja 3rd Edition: Manning (Apr 2025)

 I was contacted by Manning to review this new revision of an already successful title, and of course I said yes.